Your Oral Microbiome Is Crucial For Overall Health — Here's How To Support It

 But what exactly is the oral microbiome, and what can we do to nourish and support it?
 More importantly, what happens if we don't?

 What is the oral microbiome?

 The oral microbiome includes your mouth, nose, and parts of your throat, tonsillar beds, and esophagus.
 Think of it as a delicate rainforest, with multiple niches within the oral cavity itself.
 The bacteria along your gums may differ slightly from those on your teeth, from those on your tongue, and from those on your tonsils.

 Beneficial bacteria are necessary in our mouths, as they help protect our teeth from acid, aid in remineralization, ward off unwelcome microorganism offenders, and help to maintain an appropriate pH balance.
 However, this microbial magic can easily be sent into imbalance, in which our mouths start to harbor more negative bacteria than positive helpers.
-This is called dysbiosis, and it is at the center of gum and periodontal issues—and ultimately systemic wellness.
+This is called dysbiosis, and it is at the center of gum and periodontal issues—and ultimately systemic wellness2.

 Some of the main ways we can disrupt our healthy microbiomes are by improper or insufficient brushing and flossing routines, consuming a highly processed and acidic diet of refined sugars and flours, mouth breathing, and using harsh and abrasive dental products that actually strip away helpful bacteria, too.
-Much like our gut microbiome, supporting our oral microbiome is key for excellent oral and overall health.
+Much like our gut microbiome, supporting our oral microbiome3 is key for excellent oral and overall health.

 How to support your oral microbiome.

 How does one nourish their oral microbiome?
 Here are my top tips: